Neuropsychological evaluations are now available on Saturdays!

 - Affinity model therapy (using Sidekicks app technology)

-- Parenting groups for parents of children with attentional, emotional and behavioral dysregulation
+- Parent-Child Therapy Groups for caregivers and children with attentional, emotional and behavioral dysregulation

 NESCA’s clinical team provides workshops and trainings to professionals, school personnel and parents.
 A list of available trainings with descriptions is available upon request.